Earn high everyday interest rates with the Scotia High Interest Savings Account

 Organization: Some savings accounts allow you to organize your money into different buckets so you can clearly define your individual savings goals and fund them accordingly.

-There are a variety of savings accounts you can use.
+Beyond a high interest savings account, there are a variety of savings accounts you can use.
 The one that's right for you will depend on your specific needs and savings goals.
 Your financial situation may change from one life milestone to another, so reassess regularly to ensure you have the best financial product mix at your disposal.
+Regular savings accounts

 Foreign currency savings account